-In addition to offering graduate degrees within academic departments, Lehigh University offers interdisciplinary graduate degrees in the fields of American studies, analytical finance, business administration and educational leadership, business administration and engineering, energy systems engineering, environment policy design, manufacturing systems engineering, photonics, polymer science and engineering, and technical entrepreneurship.
+In addition to offering graduate degrees within academic departments, Lehigh University offers interdisciplinary graduate degrees in the fields of American studies, business administration and educational leadership, business administration and engineering, data science, energy systems engineering, environmental policy design, financial engineering, photonics, polymer science and engineering, and technical entrepreneurship.

 Lehigh University also offers graduate certificate programs in certain specialized fields of study.
 Graduate certificates consist of a minimum of twelve credits, at least six of which must be at the 400-level.
 Such certificates are specific to Lehigh and do not constitute official certification, as might be required to be employed professionally.
 Students are admitted to certificate programs in the same way as to degree programs.
 More specific information on admission criteria and completion requirements are available from certificate program administrators.